IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

 First, we will need to update our function to look for parameters.

-1. Update the file `hello.js` with the following following source code:
+1. Update the file `hello.js` with the following source code:

     ```javascript
     function main(params) {